elcarimay/OPIC/Academy/when_how often.md

 Well...I tend to read books when I have free time which is mainly on the weekends.
 Because, of course I have to work on weekdays.
-What I'm saying is ... you know by the time I come home after work, it's about eight pm.
+What I'm saying is ... by the time I come home after work, it's about eight pm.
-Then I'm really hungry, so I eat some fruits and do the dishes and so on.
+which is the time for me to eat something cuz I get hungry so I eat some fruits and do the dishes after that.
-Which basically means I have no time to do anything, so I can't help but read books on the weekends.
+yeah...
+I do stuff like that Which basically means I have no time to do anything, so for that reason, I can't help but read books on the weekends.
 *go swimming / jogging / shopping / running
 *enjoy driving
 ```